GisoreB/runningClubRestfulAPI/README.md

 # RESTFUL API for Running Club Site

-Feel free to use & modify this API for register running club with its event
+API for register running club with its event

 ## 1. User Management